xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### Consequences

 With this pattern, we can eliminate the possibility of differentiating each behavior with conditional statements and substitute them with classes that have different implementation accordingly.
-In this way, each object does not have to know its type of movement.
+Each object does not have to know its type of movement.

 ### iv.
 Game States
 #### Problem in context

-To switch from different states smoothly as the game proceeded.
-This is useful for the menus and power-ups in the game.
+We wanted to switch from different states smoothly as the game proceeded, from the Menus to the Game itself for instance.

 #### The pattern

-To implement the different states of the game, we used the State Pattern.
+To implement the different states of the game, as the name implies, we used the State Pattern.
 This pattern allows the implementation of each state as subclass.
 If so, we can switch from different states only by switching to another class/state.

 #### Implementation